DenGrg/OnboardingDocumentation/ca_general_overview.md

 ## What is a creative?

-A creative is an ad. its defined by certain parameters like: channel, format, size, layout.
-And content like: image, video, text, url...
+In technical terms a creative is defined by certain parameters (channel, format, size, layout) and content (image, video, text, url...).

 <img width="639" alt="Screen Shot 2021-03-30 at 11 40 03" src="https://user-images.githubusercontent.com/14069474/112968559-b713c400-914c-11eb-9c6c-061e36362a37.png">

-The parameters are grouped togethere in a template and the content can be grouped in a feed.
+The parameters are grouped together in a template, content is then liked to the template and the output of this is a creative.

 Lets say a big chlothing chain is comming out with a new collection for Summer 2021 and they want to acompany it with a big advertising campaign.
 You are in charge of creative production for the entire online part of the advertising campaign.